How to write your own Employee Overtime Authorization Form

 Customize the contract template with your own information.

 You can customize the contract document as much as you need.
 You can also use the included Wizard software to automate merging in name/address data.

-How to write my Employee Overtime Authorization Form document
+How do you write a Employee Overtime Authorization Form document?

 Employee: First Last Job title of signator, authorized signature or signer.
 Contract Job Title Department: Department Supervisor: Supervisor Overtime Period: Start Date to End Date.
 All employees must obtain written permission from a supervisor in order for overtime pay to be credited.